Updated 06 Mar 2025

 Anne Marie Waters and Stephen Lennon

-When Lennon lost his case against Jamal Hijazi, the court also placed an injunction on him which stopped him from publishing a long-trailed, self-produced documentary about the case.
+2023 was another difficult year for Lennon.
+When he lost his case against Jamal Hijazi, the court also placed an injunction on him which prohibited him from publishing a long-trailed, self-produced documentary about the case called Silenced.
 He was categorically told that if repeated his libellous claims about a Syrian refugee schoolboy he could face prison.
-For the next two years, Lennon festered, increasingly furious and embarrassed that he had so publicly lost the case.
-However, in May last year the pressure became too much and he released the film before moving to Spain.

 Not content with repeating his libellous claims piecemeal on various podcasts, Lennon had long been exploring ways to release the whole film in a way that he hoped might look like an accident.
 On 1 April, a new MICE Media version of Silenced was premiered by Lennon in Copenhagen at a meeting in the Danish Parliament, hosted by the Danish People’s Party and The Free Press Society.

-The Copenhagen screening may have been the film’s world premiere, but there was still a lot to do before it could be released on the internet.
-At some point, Lennon and Bryn Davis from MICE Media agreed to meet in person to finalise arrangements.
 In keeping with Lennon’s lavish lifestyle, it seems they agreed to meet in the Bahamas.
 A HOPE not hate investigation worked out that Lennon had travelled to the island via Havana.
 While in Cuba, Lennon filmed a new clip for Silenced while sitting outside the 4* hotel in which he begged supporters for money.
 From Cuba, Lennon made his way to Freeport, the main city on Grand Bahama, the closest island to Florida.

-After the gathering in the Bahamas things moved fast.
+After the gathering in the Bahamas, things moved fast.
 On 21 May, MICE Media announced it would release the film in four days.
 Just 25 minutes later, at 1:58am, Urban Scoop, the media company Lennon works for, sent out an email to its supporters responding to the tweet.
-Laughably the email claimed, “it’s not me publishing it,” and that, “I do not support the release of the film. […] I have said openly and publicly that I did not want this documentary to be made public, in line with the injunction laid down by the courts.
+The email claimed, “it’s not me publishing it,” and that, “I do not support the release of the film. […] I have said openly and publicly that I did not want this documentary to be made public, in line with the injunction laid down by the courts.
 Even if I do not agree with the court order, I do respect the law.”
 His explanation was that “it has been circulating among journalists since its creation”.

-As HOPE not hate has shown, these claims are absurd.
+As HOPE not hate has shown, these claims were absurd.
 Lennon was intricately involved in collaborating with MICE Media to release his libellous film.
 Despite making these claims, Lennon eagerly set about promoting the film’s release on his various social media platforms.
 Another Urban Scoop email explained that, “When it can be accessed, we will let our supporters know where they can watch and share it.”

 Since the film’s release, Lennon has appeared on numerous podcasts and been interviewed by a number of media outlets.
 While he has repeatedly claimed to have no knowledge of, or involvement in, the film’s release, he has praised the airing of it and repeated his libellous claims about Hijazi.